 - a third off single bus fares across Scotland

-- two free return ferry journeys to the mainland of Scotland if you live on Scottish islands.
+- 2 free return ferry journeys to the mainland of Scotland if you live on Scottish islands.
 Any inter island ferries are also included in the concession.

 Air fare discount for students

-If you are a student and live in Colonsay, Orkney, Shetland, the Western Isles, Islay, Jura, Caithness or North West Sutherland you may be entitled to reduced air fares on certain routes.
-The Scottish Government Air Discount Scheme gives a discount of 40% on the air fare on certain routes.
+If you're a student and live in Colonsay, Orkney, Shetland, the Western Isles, Islay, Jura, Caithness or North West Sutherland you might be entitled to reduced air fares on certain routes.
+The Scottish government Air Discount Scheme gives a discount of 40% on the air fare on certain routes.

-More information about which students are eligible, including how to register to use the scheme is on the Air Discount Scheme website.
+Find more information about which students are eligible and how to register to use the scheme on the Air Discount Scheme website.